JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7988 days**.

-And here is a just a random fact -  **The popular chocolate bar "Three Musketeers" got its name because when it was first introduced in 1932 there were three individual bars.
-The flavours were strawberry, chocolate, and vanilla**.
+And here is a just a random fact -  **The story of Rudolph the Red-Nosed Reindeer was written in 1939 for a store promotion by an advertising employee of the department store Montgomery Ward**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)